khalyomede/piper-php/README.md

 ```
 Once you filled all the question in the prompt command, Composer will build a `composer.json` file.

-Now, we will create the folder `src` that will contains `piper-add.php` file, your next big community project...
+Now, we will create the folder `src` that will contains `piperAdd.php` file, your next big community project...

 Once you finished this last step, create another folder that will let us try our code.
 Create a `test` folder with a `test-pipe.php` file.